staruser143/dash-app/analysis/federation_ABS_collection.md

    - Define a virtual collection that maps to the data in your Azure Blob Storage.
 For example, you might name it `azureData`.

 ### **Step 2: Write a Federated Query**
-With the federated database instance and virtual collection set up, you can now write a query that joins data from the MongoDB collection and the Azure Blob Storage.
+With the federated database instance and virtual collection set up, we can now write a query that joins data from the MongoDB collection and the Azure Blob Storage.

 ```javascript
 use federatedDatabase;